aerogear/offix/docs/ref-offline.md

 client.offlineMutate(mutationOptions);
 ```

-If you do not wish to use offline capabilities of the offix for some of the mutations please use an `client.mutate` function .
-This function will not react to the changes in network state.
-Your requests will not be enqueued into offline queue.
+If you do not wish to use offline capabilities of offix for some mutations, use the `client.mutate` function. `client.mutate` will not react to the changes in the network state.
+Requests are not enqueued into offline queue.

 ## Offline Workflow